lcy-hugepanda/BA_RULE/README.md

 # BA_RULE
- Rule sets for malware behavior abstration
+ Rule sets for malware behavior abstration.

+ The rules are used in the bi-layer behavior abstraction for malware detection.
+Details about them will be updated when the related paper is published.

 (1) Lower layer behavior abstraction rules (.csv files):